hanabi/hanabi.github.io/docs/level-23.md

   - Bob knows that from Cathy's perspective, Alice's clue looks like a *Play Clue* on the final remaining 2 - the red 2.
 Cathy will go on to misplay the blue 2 as the red 2.
   - Thus, Bob knows that this is a *Trash Finesse*.
 He blind-plays his *Finesse Position* card.
 It is a red 2 and it successfully plays.
   - Cathy now knows that her 2 is trash (since Bob blind-played in response to the clue).
 However, Cathy also knows that this *Trash Finesse* was *unnecessary*, as Alice could have just clued red to Bob.
   - Thus, Cathy knows that this is an *Unnecessary Trash Finesse*.
-Normally, she would *Chop Move* something, but the focus of the clue was already on her chop.
-Cathy instead blind-plays her slot 4 as a *Trash Push*.
+Therefore Cathy additionally responds as if a known trash card was clued on her chop, so she blind-plays her slot 4 as a *Trash Push*.

 <TrashPush />

+- The known-trash interpretation also holds if the team has to prevent the clue receiver to *Trash Push* a card that's not playable:
+  - All of the 2's are played on the stacks except for the red 2.
+  - Bob has a red 2 on his *Finesse Position* and no other red cards in his hand.
+Thus, Alice can give a red clue to Bob in order to "get" the red 2.
+  - Donald's hand is r1 - g5 - g1 - b2, completely unclued.
+  - Alice clues number 2 to Donald, touching the blue 2 on slot 4.
+(Blue 2 is already played and is therefore trash.)
+  - Bob knows that from Donald's perspective, Alice's clue looks like a *Play Clue* on the final remaining 2 - the red 2.
+Donald will go on to misplay the blue 2 as the red 2.
+  - Thus, Bob knows that this is a *Trash Finesse*.
+He blind-plays his *Finesse Position* card.
+It is a red 2 and it successfully plays.
+  - Cathy sees that Donald is about to play green 1 as a *Trash Push*, but green 1 is a trash card, since it's already played.
+  - Thus, Cathy plays her third finesse position as a *Trash Push Discharge*.

 ### Other Examples